 My main questions as an investor centers around credit quality (default rates) and returns in a potentially rising interest rate environment.
 I say “potentially” because the Fed has and will continue to raise the Fed funds rate for the foreseeable future, but lending rates haven't necessarily moved up since the 10-year bond yield has remained suppressed.

 Economic Backdrop.
 The American economy remains robust but growth remains slow.
-Unemployment remains at historically low levels, measuring at 4.5% as of March 2017.
-On the other hand, GDP grew at an annual pace of just 0.7% in the first quarter of 2017, its slowest quarterly growth rate since the first quarter of 2014.
+Unemployment remains at historically low levels, measuring at 4.5% as of March 2018.
+On the other hand, GDP grew at an annual pace of 2.9% in the fourth quarter of 2017.

 Borrower Performance.
 Recent vintage performance is coming in broadly in line with our expectations.
 We see delinquency rates stabilizing across most grades and terms which we attribute to changes made in 2016.

 Interest Rates.
-The overall interest rate environment remains low, though the Federal Reserve raised its target rate by 25 bps in March.
-Effective May 4, 2017, interest rates on the LendingClub platform are being optimized within subgrades.
-In total, interest rates for the platform are increasing slightly (by a weighted average of 30 basis points).
+The overall interest rate environment remains low, though the Federal Reserve raised its target rate multiple times in 2017 and in 2018.
+In total, interest rates for the platform are increasing slightly (by a weighted average of 50 basis points).

 Projected investor returns (IRRs) for loans issued after today are substantially unchanged relative to last quarter.
 Please see the summary table below, which includes the impact of interest rates effective May 4, 2017 and the new forecast.